isomerpages/ogp-pioneerpri/_co-curricular-activities/Co Curricular Activities.md

 title: Co Curricular Activities
 permalink: /signature-programmes/co-curriculum-activities/
 description: ""
+variant: markdown
 ---
 # Co-Curricular Activities
 <p align="Justify">Co-Curricular Activities (CCA) provides students with a platform to discover their interests and talents.
 It is incorporated into our curriculum time and after school extra training is provided for selected students.
 The activities planned help develop in the individual, a life-long love for a particular activity, be it a sport or musical pursuit.
 This helps the individual to lead a balanced life in adulthood. </p>

-<p align="Justify">In Pioneer Primary School, we offer 14 types of CCAs which are categorised into 4 main categories namely, Physical Sports, Performing and Visual Arts, Uniformed Groups, and Clubs and Societies.</p>
+<p align="Justify">In Pioneer Primary School, we offer various types of CCAs which are categorised into 4 main categories namely, Physical Sports, Performing and Visual Arts, Uniformed Groups, and Clubs and Societies.</p>

 <p align="Justify">Each CCA has its specific objectives.
 For instance, Physical Sports develop raggedness, fair play and team spirit in students.
 The Performing and Visual Arts instill in students a sense of graciousness and an appreciation for finer things in life.
 Uniformed Group activities aim to make good citizens of students by inculcating in them self-reliance, resilience, discipline and a spirit of service to others.
 Clubs and Societies allow students to explore and extend their interests in wide ranging and specialised areas which may be knowledge-based or skills-based.
 Students are honed in information, communication and technical skills as they strive for mastery in the specialised areas. </p>